Self Cleaning Glass Pool Fences

 - Again, depending on the brand, the coating will take some periods of time to be fully working when first installed.

 - Relying solely on the sun and rain to initiate self-cleaning may be a problem in areas where there is not much rain.
 Hence, glasses with this coating might still need to be manually exposed to water or hosed.

 Want to give self-cleaning glass a try?

-Burleigh Pools is a known builder of top-quality pools and spas.
-Our client’s requirements and specification are our utmost priority.
-Hence, we provide a free consultation to ensure we can customize pools and spas to meet your demands.
-Contact us on 07 5576 0500 or send email to [email protected] to set an appointment now.Back To Articles
+Burleigh Pools are award winning Gold Coast pool builders.
+Our client’s requirements and specifications are our utmost priority.
+This is why we provide a free consultation to ensure we can customize pools and spas to meet your needs.
+Call us today to enquire about a pool for your home!Back To Articles